MediaComem/comem-archidep/ex/fibscale-deployment.md

 `$FIBSCALE_DELAY` environment variable to a number of seconds.
 Each computation will be artificially delayed by that amount of time.

-Once our application is slower, we will see how we can make it faster.
+Once our application is slower, we will see how we can use horizontal scaling to make it faster.

 > :books: **Why not compute a very high Fibonacci number instead of adding a
 > fake delay?**
 >
-> If you have played with the application, you may have noticed that the higher
+> If you have played with FibScale, you may have noticed that the higher the
-> the Fibonacci number you try to compute, the more time it takes with the
+> Fibonacci number you try to compute, the more time it takes with the recursive
-> recursive algorithm.
-For example, computing the 37th Fibonacci number with the
+> algorithm.
+For example, computing the 37th Fibonacci number with the recursive
-> recursive algorithm usually takes more than 3 seconds with the Azure servers
+> algorithm usually takes more than 3 seconds with the Azure servers recommended
-> recommended for this course.
+> for this course.
 >
 > Why then introduce an artificial delay instead of simply computing a high
 > Fibonacci number?
 >
-> Because scaling an application is a complex task and is done differently
+> Because scaling an application is a complex task and you may not do it the
-> depending on the cause of the slowdown (e.g. CPU-bound or I/O-bound).
-If we
+> same way depending on the cause of the slowdown (e.g. CPU-bound or I/O-bound).
-> slow down the computation by consuming more CPU (i.e. computing a high
+> If we slow down the computation by consuming more CPU (i.e. computing a high
-> Fibonacci number), we may hit the limits of our server's CPU(s).
-By
+> Fibonacci number), we may hit the limits of our server's CPU(s) too quickly.
-> artificially slowing down computation without consuming more CPU or other
+> By artificially slowing down computation without consuming more CPU or other
 > resources, we can simplify the demonstration and concentrate on configuring
 > load balancing with nginx.
 >
 > For more information, see [the additional explanations at the end of the
-> exercise](#not-the-solution-to-all-your-problems).
+> exercise](#books-not-the-solution-to-all-your-problems).

 Add the following line to the `[Service]` section of the `/etc/systemd/system/fibscale.service` Systemd unit file: